jxu0510/ac215_closedai/README.md

 #### Project
 In this project, we aim to develop an AI-powered mental healing application.
 The app will feature advanced conversational technology to engage in meaningful dialogue with individuals experiencing negative psychological states.
 Powered by fine-tuned GEMINI and RAG models, the application is designed to offer specialized mental healing support.
 Users can interact with the app through natural conversations, where it draws from a wealth of expert psychology literature to provide professional, evidence-based mental health guidance.
 Whether users are dealing with stress, anxiety, or other emotional challenges, the app offers personalized therapeutic advice, helping them navigate difficult emotions and promote mental well-being.

-## Milestone 2
+## Milestone 3

-In this milestone, we have completed the components for fine-tuning the GEMINI model and developed the RAG model for enhanced retrieval capabilities.
+In this milestone, we have completed the basics of front-end to connect with our model endpoint and created presentation slides for mid-term presentation.

 #### Project Organization